dragonmstr/rhel8-openstack-ansible/README.md

     - **Magnum** - for container orchestration
     - **Horizon** - OpenStack UI

-This [project for RHEL8 Kickstart](https://github.com/baroxx/rhel8-kickstart) provides kickstart files to automate the installation of the nodes.
-There are also scripts to create some virtual machines.

 # Prerequisites

 The following packages are required on RHEL8: